koureasstavros/TheLittleBaby/README.md

 While playing and exploring with our tiny language models, we noticed a few adorable quirks and clever behaviors—here are some of the sweet observations we made along the way.

-- When training if head_size is multiplied then the model size will also multiplied and total time are also multiplied
+- When training if **n_emb** is increased then the model size will also increased and total time are also increased, this follows linear analogy as any array width has size of embedding size.
-- When training if n_layers is multiplied then the model size will also multiplied and total time are also multiplied
+- When training if **head_size** is increased then the model size will also increased and total time are also increased, there are only gamma and beta arrays into the formulas.
-- When training if vocab_size is multiplied then the model size will also multiplied and total time are also multiplied
+- When training if **n_layers** is increased then the model size will also increased and total time are also increased, depending on attention selection and network selection they will follow different formula.
+- When training if **vocab_size** is increased then the tokenizer size will also increased and total time are also increased, this follows linear analogy as any array length has size of vocabilary size.
-- When inference if cache is true then generation O(T²) faster as previously sequences do not need to be recalculated each time
+- When inference if **infr_cache** is true then generation O(T²) faster as previously sequences do not need to be recalculated each time.
-- When inference the model with x max tokens for generation, then
+- When inference the model with x **max_tokens** for generation, then:
-  - if the output type is plain text it will have x tokens
+  - if the output type is plain text it will have x tokens.
-  - if the output type is json it will have y tokens where y >= x, because it might contains special characters for example, new lines, which in json are represented as two characters "\n" --> "\", "n"
+  - if the output type is json it will have y tokens where y >= x, because it might contains special characters for example, new lines, which in json are represented as two characters "\n" --> "\", "n".

 ## Further Thoughts